brooklynrail/brooklynrail-platform/content/events/2021/11/richard-serra-drawings-james-lawrence-and-phong-h-bui-in-conversation.md

 ---
-title: "Richard Serra Drawings: James Lawrence and Phong H. Bui in Conversation"
+title: "Richard Serra Drawings: James Lawrence in conversation with Phong H. Bui "
 summary: Art critic and historian James Lawrence joins Rail Publisher & Artistic Director Phong H. Bui for a conversation on Richard Serra's Drawings.
 We conclude with a poetry reading.